 Pond Submissions and Costs Prior to CCC

 For more details, see Pond Submission and Approval Process.

 Area Contact Maps

-To contact a Water Resources Development Approval Engineer or Engineering Technologist who represents your project's location in Calgary, please use the maps below:
+To contact a Water Resources Development Approval Engineer or Engineering Technologist for your project's location, please use the map below:

-For outline plans, stormwater management reports, sanitary servicing studies
+For outline plans, stormwater management reports, or sanitary servicing studies contact the Area Engineer.

 For development permits, development site servicing plans, or construction drawings contact the Area Technologist.

 Precipitation and Temperature Data files

 Water Resources has made available hourly precipitation and temperature data files for the analysis and design of stormwater infrastructure in Calgary.